ondy/fiets/README.md

 _public site make sure to run it behind a reverse proxy with authentication_ _and HTTPS!_

 Database files are created in the current directory, log files below `logs`.
+To remain compatible with existing installations, _fiets_ ships with H2 1.4.200;
+if you previously ran a build that wrote the database with H2 2.x, delete the `db` directory or restore a backup created before the upgrade.

 _Fiets_ immediately starts checking known feeds for updates.